quantum architectures

 Quantum Computing with AI

-Involving electron spin in designing electronic devices with new functionalities, and achieving quantum computing with electron spins is among the most ambitious goals of compassionate artificial superintelligence – AI 5.0.
+Involving electron spin in designing electronic devices with new functionalities and achieving quantum computing with electron spins is among the most ambitious goals of compassionate artificial superintelligence – AI 5.0.
 Utilizing quantum effects like quantum superposition, entanglement, and quantum tunneling for computation is becoming an emerging research field of quantum computing based artificial intelligence.

 Read More »Spin-orbit Coupling Qubits for Quantum Computing and AI